top of page

 Animal-therapy-dog.webp

-ANIMAL ASSISTED COUNSELLING THERAPY
+ANIMAL ASSISTED THERAPY

 What is animal assisted therapy?